nrfta/ddsl/README.md

 ## Command Syntax

-All commands accept a final token of `@git_tag` which will run the command against that version of the DDL reposititory.
+All commands exception `MIGRATE` and `SQL` accept a final token of `@git_tag` which will run the command against that version of the DDL reposititory.

+Commands may be separated by a semicolon.

+## Databases

+Databases cannot be created within a transaction on certain RDSs such as Postgres.
+When creating a database from scratch, the recommended order of operations is:

+1. `CREATE ROLES`
+2. `CREATE DATABASE`
+3. `CREATE EXTENSIONS; CREATE SCHEMAS`

 ### CREATE
 ```
 CREATE DATABASE
 CREATE ROLES
 CREATE EXTENSIONS
+CREATE SCHEMAS
 CREATE FOREIGN KEYS
 CREATE SCHEMA foo
 CREATE TABLES IN foo